Kaffe-work/DATX02-89/README.md

 BoidSim is a OpenGL application simulating emergent behaviour of independent agents.
 In particular, it simulates flocking behaviour in groups of boids (read birds) and is based on [Reynolds Model](https://www.red3d.com/cwr/papers/1987/boids.html).

 The idea is to achieve complex group behaviours from simple rules for each agent.
-Below an example is shown (no rules has been implemented for the agents).
+Below an example is shown (no rules have been implemented for the agents as of yet).
 ![](examples/norules.gif)

 ## Dependencies